LMCache/LMIgnite/docs/source/overview/index.rst

 Overview
 ========

-This section provides an overview of LMCache Cloud, its architecture, and key concepts.
+This section provides an overview of LMIgnite, its architecture, and key concepts.

 .. toctree::
    :maxdepth: 1
    :caption: Overview:

-   what-is-lmcache-cloud
+   what-is-lmignite
    architecture